Share This Article

 This post may contain affiliate links and we may get paid a small commission if you click on a link.
 Please read our privacy policy and cookie policy.

 Blow-dried and straight styles are becoming more popular among naturals, as more women recognise the benefits of stretched hair for length retention.
-More women with Type 4 Hair are using heat, but this has also led to an increase in heat damage, from mild to more severe.
+More women with Type 4 Hair are using heat, but this has also led to an increase in heat damage, some mild to more severe.

 What Heat Really Does to Natural Hair (And Why Protection Matters)?